Self-Managing DRAM: A Low-Cost Framework for Enabling Autonomous and Efficient in-DRAM Operations: 2 Performance and Energy Results

-We make \param{three} major observations \iscanew{from Fig.~\ref{fig:multi_core_perf}}. \iql{IQE5}{}\iqrev{\iscanew{First, SMD-Combined provides \param{8.6}\% and \param{4.1}\% speedups on average across 4c-high workloads over MC-Combined-DARP and MC-Combined-DSARP, respectively.
+\ignorerev{ \iscanew{from Fig.~\ref{fig:multi_core_perf}}. \iql{IQE5}{}\iqrev{\iscanew{First, SMD-Combined provides \param{8.6}\% and \param{4.1}\% speedups on average across 4c-high workloads over MC-Combined-DARP and MC-Combined-DSARP, respectively.
 We attribute these speedups to i) \mech{}'s maintenance-access parallelization and ii) \mech{}'s ability to perform maintenance operations autonomously inside the DRAM chip \emph{without} the memory controller having to issue DRAM commands.}} Second, SMD-FR-1LR incurs an average \param{4.5}\% slowdown on average across 4c-high workloads compared to DARP.
-While DARP can reduce the overheads of periodic refresh by intelligently scheduling refresh operations, SMD-FR-1LR \emph{cannot}. \iql{IQA2}{}\iqrev{We attribute SMD-FR-1LR's overheads to the relatively high rate of \actnack{} commands (not shown in the figure) it issues: SMD-FR-1LR issues an \actnack{} command for every 11.7 activate commands, on average across all 4c-high workloads.} {Third, we observe that i) the speedup and slowdown trends for the tested mechanisms are similar for the average 4c-medium workload, and ii) the tested mechanisms provide little performance improvement for the average 4c-low workload with very low memory intensity.}
+While DARP can reduce the overheads of periodic refresh by intelligently scheduling refresh operations, SMD-FR-1LR \emph{cannot}. \iql{IQA2}{}\iqrev{We attribute SMD-FR-1LR's overheads to the relatively high rate of \actnack{} commands (not shown in the figure) it issues: SMD-FR-1LR issues an \actnack{} command for every 11.7 activate commands, on average across all 4c-high workloads.} {Third, we observe that i) the speedup and slowdown trends for the tested mechanisms are similar for the average 4c-medium workload, and ii) the tested mechanisms provide little performance improvement for 4c-low workloads.} }

-\iscanew{We conclude that SMD i) provides substantial system performance benefits by concurrently performing a maintenance operation and a memory access in different lock regions in a bank and ii) does \emph{not} significantly hurt system performance when SMD performs maintenance at bank granularity (i.e., implements one lock region per DRAM bank).}
+\iscanew{We conclude that SMD provides substantial system performance benefits by concurrently performing a maintenance operation and \omcr{3}{one or more} memory access in different lock regions in a bank.} \ignorerev{ and ii) does \emph{not} significantly hurt system performance when SMD performs maintenance at bank granularity (i.e., implements one lock region per DRAM bank). }

 \ignorerev{ \hht{\textbf{Performance Summary.}} The new DRAM refresh mechanisms \fr{} and \vr{} significantly improve system performance, achieving \hht{speedup} close to that provided by the hypothetical ``NoRefresh'' DRAM. \hht{\mech{} enables efficient and robust RowHammer protection (\prp{} and \drp{}) and memory scrubbing (\sms{}) that still provide significant speedup when integrated with \fr{}.
 Overall, \mech{} enables DRAM that is both faster and more robust than DDR4.} }